Maximina Uepa

-Maximina Uepa (born 22 September 2002) is a weightlifter from Nauru.
+Maximina Uepa (born 22 September 2002) is a Nauruan weightlifter.
 She won the bronze medal in the women's 76 kg event at the 2022 Commonwealth Games held in Birmingham, England.
-She is the current Nauruan women's record-holder in the 71kg category for overall, snatch and clean and jerk.
+She is the current Nauruan women's record-holder in the 71 kg category for overall, snatch and clean and jerk.

 Biography

 Uepa was born on 22 September 2002 in Denig, Nauru.
 Her father, Jezza Uepa, and her brother, Maxius Uepa, are both successful powerlifters.
 Jezza Uepa won the 120kg+ class/super heavyweight class in the IPF World Powerlifting Championships in 2019.
 In 2015 she was the youngest competitor at the Commonwealth Youth Games, aged twelve years old.
 She competed in the 58kg weightlifting category.